Selmansuliman/EXRAST-Risk-Assessment-Tool/readme.md

 ---
 ## Use it to: Address, Analize, Assess, Control and Manage Risks.
 * No macros.
 No external dependencies.
 Fully transparent logic.
 * No Cloud.
 No Data Exposure.
-Full Control of Your Cybersecurity Risk Dataز
+Full Control of Your Cybersecurity Risk Data.

 ---